 Tales from the Tread columns publish the first and third Wednesdays in the Steamboat Today.

-After accompanying Charlotte’s father on a bear hunting trip in college, Charlotte and Portia’s mutual love of the mountains sparked their desire to start a summer dance camp.
+One summer during college, Charlotte and Portia accompanied Charlotte’s father on a bear hunting expedition in Northwest Colorado.
+Though they did not like the idea of hunting bears, it was then that they fell in love with the mountains and conceived the idea to start a summer dance camp.
 This school of dance would unite all that they treasured: beauty, creativity, the wilderness and horses.

-Candice Bannister is the executive director at the Tread of Pioneers Museum.
+Candice Bannister is executive director of Tread of Pioneers Museum.